 To the outside observer, probably nothing other than both residing in the nonprofit finance and accounting community.
 As a purveyor of both, serving as an Abila Business Partner and providing outsourced accounting services to nonprofit organizations, we are experiencing a powerful synergy, something that we did not anticipate.
 Let me explain.

 MIP Fund Accounting™ and Outsourced Nonprofit Accounting

-First, a nonprofit that has acquired an MIP Fund Accounting™ license, particularly among smaller organizations, may choose to have its accounting outsourced to save money and improve overall financial management and reporting.
+First, a nonprofit that has acquired a MIP Fund Accounting™ license, particularly among smaller organizations, may choose to have its accounting outsourced to save money.
+For many nonprofits, this also improves overall financial management and reporting.
 Others, may choose to outsource part of the function temporarily because of a key personnel disruption.

-We came to this realization in our practice, starting out as selling only accounting technology (MIP) and related implementation services.
-We found that MIP was a great solution for smaller organizations ($1M – $4M) with more complex accounting and reporting needs, but that present accounting personnel were ill-`equipped to learn the software and in some cases lacked much beyond basic accounting skills.
+NFP Partners came to this realization in our practice.
+More specifically, we started out as selling only accounting technology (MIP) and related implementation services.
+We found MIP was a great solution for smaller nonprofits ($1M – $4M) with more complex accounting and reporting needs.
+But, their present accounting personnel were ill-equipped to learn the software.
+In some cases, the personnel lacked basic accounting skills.
 We saw this as a business opportunity to provide the outsourced services and a comfortable solution for the nonprofit’s management and the Board.

-Fast forward to present, NFP Partners provides outsourced accounting services to nonprofits across the country.
-For the majority we use QuickBooks Enterprise hosted by a third-party.
+Fast forward to the present, NFP Partners provides outsourced accounting services to nonprofits across the country.
+For the majority, we use QuickBooks Enterprise hosted by a third-party.
 These clients are relatively small with uncomplicated accounting and reporting.
-However, for our larger clients we graduate them into Abila MIP Fund Accounting™ at the start of the engagement or after gaining some experience.
+However, for our larger clients, we graduate them into Abila MIP Fund Accounting™ at the start of the engagement or after gaining some experience.

 Lee Bengston, CPA